 Learn more about Rise at www.risemagazine.org/.
 This amazing organisation has been doing writing and publishing work for many years - documenting the stories of parents and children affected by child welfare in New York City.
 From successful restorations to disrupted adoptions - stories and voices can help bring about healing and transformative change.
 I was able to share some of the work of FISH and our wonderful FISH leader Lauren Graham who, as a narrative therapist and story teller, has done similar work in Australia.
 Rise are helping to prepare curriculum for child welfare workers and undertake other change projects to improve the system.

 The CFR and other organisations in New York City including the Bronx Defenders Office (see below for more info) are "family defence" organisations.
 They are multidisciplinary teams made up of lawyers, parent advocates and social workers who all work to support and advocate for parents with children in the child welfare system.
 I also met with Professor Martin Guggenheim at New York University who was part of the development of these organisations.
 Many of these leaders and workers started their professional lives as children's lawyers or as social workers in foster care agencies and quickly recognised that supporting children's rights means their parents should always be well represented and supported.
 These organisations now attract the best and the brightest social work and law graduates in New York.
 In Marty's words "every child has the right for their parents to have the best possible legal representation".
 Based on local data the CFR and other family defence practices - the Bronx Defenders Office and the Brooklyn Defenders Office have contributed to big reductions of children in foster care.
-The CFR is currently being independently evaluated with results coming out in 2018.
+The CFR is currently being independently evaluated with results to be published in the near future.
 I know I'll be watching that space!

 I had such a great meeting at the Bronx Defenders Office that I forgot to take a photo of Emma, Sarah and Caitlin, the Director, Director of social work and manager of the healthy mothers, healthy babies program respectively.
 The BDO do similar work to the Center for Family Representation and represent nearly all parents with a child welfare case in the Bronx County, a vibrant community in New York City.
 Along with their colleague organisations in Manhattan and Brooklyn they are making a difference by making sure parents have a team in their corner and are always supported by an advocate in their dealings with the child welfare system.
 They are doing particularly important work in the healthy mothers healthy babies program by intervening to prevent devastating and traumatic removals of newborns from parents who have previously or currently have children in care.
 There are big learnings for us here for Australia.